TiagoBellas/Data_Science_Project_Stock_Sentiment_Classification/README.md

 # Data_Science_Project_Stock_Sentiment_Classification | Predicting market behavior from tweets

-This is a Academic project of Data Science Pos Degree
+This is an Academic project of Data Science Pos Degree

 **Overview | Project Objective**